agussman/hotlanesbot/BLOG.md

 `$ pip install service_identity`
 `$ pip install --target=$PWD service_identity`
 `$ pip install --upgrade google-auth-oauthlib`
+`$ pip install Scrapy` <-- this is what mattered to get rid of the opentype error
 then:
 `(hotlanesbot)tollspider $ scrapy startproject vai66tolls`